 The main focus of this site has always been to give you positive evidence based information and support in controlling and ridding yourself of your symptoms.

-With over 16 years of experience supporting Meniere's sufferers and over 12 years of extensive research and study into triggers and underlying causes, we can now categorically say that nobody has to live with this debilitating condition.
+After 16 years supporting Meniere's sufferers and over 12 years of extensive research and study into triggers and underlying causes, we can now categorically say that nobody has to live with this debilitating condition.

 Your symptoms are very real and there are very real underlying causes and reasons you are experiencing such horrendous symptoms.